 I woke up just after dawn.
 I quickly got dressed and without caring to wash or shave, I dashed for the open promenade to take a picture of the awakening sunrise.

 To my surprise, the beach was a mass with activity, as banana boats and jet skies were just waited for the fun to begin.
 The hotels had already put up their sunshades in anticipation for a bumper day to kick start their holiday season, which was now only weeks away.

-In front of me sat three Australians who spoke passionately about reading, my ears picked up especially when I was trying to get some work published.
+In front of me sat three Australians who spoke passionately about reading, my ears picked up, especially when I was trying to get some work published.
 I eavesdropped into their conversation, they liked crime novels, e-books and things like that.
-They talked about authors they liked, they spoke highly of Jeffrey Archer, but the others authors I’d never heard of.
+They talked about authors they liked, they spoke highly of Jeffrey Archer, but the other authors I’d never heard of.